 Louise Weinberg is holder of the Bates Chair and Professor of Law at the University of Texas School of Law.
 Weinberg teaches and writes in Constitutional Law.
 Federal Courts, and Conflict of Laws.
 She received her undergraduate degree summa from Cornell, was elected to Phi Beta Kappa, holds two Harvard Law degrees, and clerked for Judge Wyzanski.
 She practiced in Boston as an associate in litigation with Bingham Dana & Gould, later Bingham McCutchen.
 She has taught at Harvard, Brandeis, Suffolk, and Stanford, and has received the Texas Exes' Excellence in Teaching Award.
 At Texas she has revived Charles Alan Wright's famous Supreme Court Seminar.
 Weinberg is a member of the American Law Institute, and serves as an invited Adviser to the ALI Restatement (Third) of Conflict of Laws.
-Professor Weinberg was Chair in 2013-2014 of the Association of American Law Schools Section on Conflict of Laws, and has chaired three different AALS Sections, thrice chairing the Section on Federal Courts, twice chairing the Section on Conflict of Laws, and chairing the Section on Admiralty.
+Professor Weinberg has chaired three different AALS Sections, thrice chairing the Section on Federal Courts, twice chairing the Section on Conflict of Laws, and chairing the Section on Admiralty.
 A frequently invited public speaker, she has served as a Forum Fellow of the World International Forum, Davos.
 Recently she appeared in the Public Broadcasting System's four-part series, "The Supreme Court."

-In the field of Constitutional Law Weinberg's writings include Losing Nevada v.
-Hall (forthcoming); Luther v.
-Borden, A Taney-Court Mystery Solved (2017); A General Theory of Governance: Due Process and Lawmaking Power, William & Mary Law Review (2013); Unlikely Beginnings of Modern Constitutional Thought, University of Pennsylvania Journal of Constitutional Law (2012); The McReynolds Mystery Solved, University of Denver Law Review (2011); An Almost Archeological Dig: Substantive Due Process, An Early View, Constitutional Commentary (2010); Dred Scott and the Crisis of 1860, Symposium, Chicago-Kent Law Review (2007); Our Marbury, Virginia Law Review (2003); and When Courts Decide Elections: The Constitutionality of Bush v.
+In the field of Constitutional Law Weinberg's writings include Sovereign Immunity and Interstate Government Tort, University of Michigan Journal of Law Reform (2020); Luther v.
+Borden, A Taney-Court Mystery Solved, Pace Law Review (2017); A General Theory of Governance: Due Process and Lawmaking Power, William & Mary Law Review (2013); Unlikely Beginnings of Modern Constitutional Thought, University of Pennsylvania Journal of Constitutional Law (2012); The McReynolds Mystery Solved, University of Denver Law Review (2011); An Almost Archeological Dig: Substantive Due Process, An Early View, Constitutional Commentary (2010); Dred Scott and the Crisis of 1860, Symposium, Chicago-Kent Law Review (2007); Our Marbury, Virginia Law Review (2003); and When Courts Decide Elections: The Constitutionality of Bush v.
 Gore, Symposium, Boston University Law Review (2002).